-Although the SDRP and TIDSRA have been either partially funded or not funded in fiscal year 2020 and certain other years, based on the statutory framework of the programs the analysis in this publication continues to assume that the authorized amounts will be paid in the future.
-The SDRP funding is subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017 and 2020, and the Governor's proposed budget for fiscal year 2021 includes only partial funding.
+The SDRP was funded at 50% of the statutory funding allowance in fiscal year 2020 and at 0% in fiscal year 2021, and the Governor's proposed fiscal year 2022 budget has a funding level of 50%.
+The TIDSRA was not funded in fiscal year 2020 or 2021, and the Governor's proposed fiscal year 2022 budget again does not fund the program.
+Based on the statutory framework of the programs the analysis in this publication continues to assume that the authorized amounts will be paid in the future.
+The SDRP funding is subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020, and 2021, and the Governor's proposed budget for fiscal year 2022 includes only partial funding.
 During these partial funding years municipal revenues must be used to pay this debt service.
-The TIDSRA is also subject to appropriation and no funding was provided in fiscal year 2020 and no funding was included in the Governor's proposed budget for fiscal year

-2021.
-As of June 30, 2019, approximately \$704.8 million of municipal general obligation bonds with annual debt service of approximately \$97.6 million in FY 2020 gradually diminishing to the final year's payment of \$300 thousand in 2038 are eligible for reimbursement under the SDRP and \$22.5 million of University and municipal general obligation bonds with \$4.5 million in annual payment in fiscal year 2020 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
+As of June 30, 2020, approximately \$625.1 million of municipal general obligation bonds with annual debt service of approximately \$92.7 million in fiscal year 2021 gradually diminishing to the final year's payment of \$300 thousand in 2039 are eligible for reimbursement under the SDRP and approximately \$19.6 million of University and municipal general obligation bonds with \$3.6 million in debt service due in fiscal year 2021 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-The program is currently in the final months of a five-year moratorium on additional participation.
+The program is currently in a moratorium on additional participation.

-On June 30, 2019, there was \$1,229.5 million of moral obligation debt of the State, \$647.8 million of State revenue and university debt, and \$440.4 million of State agency debt.
+On June 30, 2020, there was \$1,133.8 million of moral obligation debt of the State, \$608.5 million of State revenue and university debt, and \$489.4 million of State agency debt.

-The State funds its two main retirement systems the Public Employee's Retirement System (PERS) and the Teachers Retirement System (TRS) as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
+The State funds its two main retirement systems the PERS and the TRS as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
 The limits for employer payments were established as percentages of payroll by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
-The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$300.2 million in 2020 to \$468.4 million in FY 2039 if the retirement plans earn 7.38% on pre-funded benefit payments in the trusts.
-The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts is below the actually assumed rate.
+The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$338.6 million in 2021 to \$490.8 million in FY 2039 if the retirement plans earn 7.38% on pre-funded benefit payments in the trusts.
+The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts is below the actuarially assumed rate.